Azure Reference Architecture

 - Each workspace where workloads run.
 These are the spokes.

-- Use ExpressRoutes for a dedicated connection from an on-premises datacenter to VDC.
-See ExpressRoute Documentation.
-As a back up for when ExpressRoutes goes down, you can use Azure VPN Gateways, whichi pass encrypted data into VDC through the Internet.
+Use ExpressRoutes for a dedicated connection from an on-premises datacenter to VDC.
+For more information, see the ExpressRoute documentation.
+As a back up for when ExpressRoutes goes down, you can use Azure VPN Gateways, which pass encrypted data into VDC through the internet.

 For your PCF domains, use a sub-zone of an Azure DNS zone.

 Azure DNS supports DNS delegation, which allows sub-level domains to be hosted within Azure.
-For example, if your company’s domain is
+For example, a company

-example.com, your PCF zone in Azure DNS would be
+example.com has a PCF zone in Azure DNS of

 Azure DNS does not support recursion.
-To properly configure Azure DNS, do the following:
+To properly configure Azure DNS: